 I spent a summer in Sioux Falls on business.
 The hotel of choice was the Holiday Inn because the Hilton in Sioux Falls was overpriced.
 I was impressed by my first stay at a Holiday Inn in years!

-Then, once I understood the ease of accumulating and redeeming points, I also signed up for the HG® Rewards Club Premier Credit Card.
+Then, once I understood the ease of accumulating and redeeming points, I also signed up for the IHG® Rewards Club Premier Credit Card.
 To this day, it’s one of my favorite travel credit cards.

 IHG Vs. Hilton Honors